Quite possibly our favorite national park. I know, I know, they can’t all be our favorite, but…

 Natural Hot Springs

 NOTE: In 2017 the park service closed the east entrance and the trail to the hot springs due to overcrowding.
-Unfortunately there was really never room for more than a dozen people and tour buses with 40 were adding to visitors staying locally.

 The hotsprings here really are natural.
 Commercial operations in the region have started the inevitable process of taming the geothermal mineral waters for spas and some of the pools in the National Park are off limits due to dangerously high temperatures, but there are still places along the lower Río Celeste where you can relax your tired muscles in completely natural hot springs (see map at bottom of page).